 5. Scrabo (Parkland)

-It is difficult to define Scrabo’s character… hilltop, gorse-drenched, natural and raw.
+It is difficult to define Scrabo’s character, hilltop, gorse-drenched, natural and raw.
 It is an adventure like no other and while the quality and pedigree are not a match for the revered links, this is a wild ride that fires the adrenaline.

 The course flows up, down and around the sides of Scrabo Hill, 10 miles east of Belfast, and has views all the way to Scotland.
 The 1st hole tells you all you need to know as it rises straight up between banks of dense gorse to a small green beside Scrabo Tower.
 It is Index 1.
 Your driver will be flashing all day, but balls in the gorse should be left well alone.

-6. Macreddin (Parkland)
+6. Macreddin Golf Club (Parkland)

-The fairways are generous… a vital concession considering how the wind can batter you here.
+The fairways are generous, a vital concession considering how the wind can batter you here.
 At times it feels like a lunar landscape and this feeling increases on the back nine as you reach the impressive closing stretch.
 The par three 13th sits alone in a rock-strewn hollow, while the 14th promises one of those incredible driving moments from a mile-high tee.

 8. North West (Links)

 From the road, North West appears almost flat but this is bumpy and idiosyncratic links golf terrain.
 It possesses invisible dips, semi-blind approaches and excellent, natural and treacherous greens.
 Enjoy the 90 yard 16th.
 In the wind it can prove to be the trickiest hole of your round.

-9. Rosslare (Links)
+9. Rosslare Golf Club (Links)

 10. Esker Hills (Parkland)